 - (1) Each applicant for residence hall accommodations shall be required to sign a Room and Board Agreement before occupying a room.
 The Room and Board Agreement specifies all contractual obligations for resident students.
-All rules and regulations in the Room and Board Agreement are binding. - (2) The Room and Board Agreement shall be revised each year during the spring academic term: - (a) The Housing Policy Committee is responsible for revisions: - (b) Revisions must be consistent with existing department policies or revised policies which have been approved through the appropriate revision procedure. - (3) The Room and Board Agreement shall be reviewed by the State Attorney General's Office before being finalized by the department director. - (4) Copies of the current Room and Board Agreement will be available in the Student Housing Office. - (5) If a student is evicted from, moves from, or otherwise leaves a residence hall, but does not withdraw from the institution, the student is assessed a per day fine for the remaining days of the agreement period and forfeits his/her housing deposit. - (6) If a student changes rooms anytime during the contract period, the student will be assessed a \$10.00 moving fee for each move. - (7) If a student fails to follow procedures when completing a room change, the student is subject to a \$20.00 improper moving fee. - (8) With an approved petition a student may be released from their Residence Hall Room and Board Agreement without the per day penalty.
-The main criteria used in approving such a petition are as follows: - (a) Health reasons, verified by a licensed physician, preferably local, who is acceptable to the Housing Policy Sub-Committee; - (b) Marriage, upon receipt of a copy of a student's marriage certificate; - (c) Student teaching or academic programs requiring the student to live in another community; - (d) If a student is a non-freshman, and finds a suitable replacement to take over the agreement, i.e., someone not required by University policies to live in residence halls, and someone who has not previously contacted the Housing Office; - (e) If a student moves to permanent residence of parents or legal guardian.
+All rules and regulations in the Room and Board Agreement are binding. - (2) Copies of the current Room and Board Agreement will be available in the Student Housing Office. - (3) If a student is evicted from, moves from, or otherwise leaves a residence hall, but does not withdraw from the institution, the student is assessed a per day fee for the remaining days of the agreement period. - (4) If a student changes rooms anytime during the contract period, the student will be assessed a \$10.00 moving fee for each move. - (5) If a student fails to follow procedures when completing a room change, the student is subject to a \$20.00 improper moving fee. - (6) With an approved petition a student may be released from their Residence Hall Room and Board Agreement without the per day penalty.
+The main criteria used in approving such a petition are as follows: - (a) Health reasons, verified by a licensed physician, preferably local, who is acceptable to the Housing Policy Sub-Committee; - (b) Marriage, upon receipt of a copy of a student's marriage certificate; - (c) Student teaching or academic programs requiring the student to live in another community; - (d) If a student is a non-freshman and finds a suitable replacement to take over the agreement, i.e., someone not required by University policies to live in residence halls and someone who has not previously contacted the Housing Office; - (e) If a student moves to permanent residence of parents. - (f) Being dropped from SOU for academic reasons. - (g) Officially withdrawing effective the current academic term.
+Stat.
+Auth.: ORS 351.070

 Hist.: SOSC 6-1980(Temp), f. & ef.
 9-23-80; SOSC 10-1980, f. & ef.
 11-19-80; SOSC 4-1994, f. & cert. ef.
 7-29-94; SOU 1-1998, f. & cert. ef.
-4-23-98 vation fee will be retained as an application fee and the remaining one half will be applied to the student's room and board charges.
-Residence hall space is assigned on a first-come, first-served basis, based upon the date that the \$50 application fee is received by the Housing Office.
+4-23-98; SOU 1-2001, f. & cert. ef.
+4-4-01